How much does dryer vent cleaning cost?

 Dryer duct cleaning cost factors

-- Vent length and type – Long vent and wire-coil vents take longer to clean.
+Vent length and type – Long vents and wire-coil vents take longer to clean.

 Roof dryer vent cleaning cost

 Roof dryer vent cleaning costs $150 to $250 on average.
 Roof vents take more time to clean because of the difficult access.
 Plus, these vertical vents are more prone to mold due to roof leaks.

 Dryer vent inspection cost

 A dryer vent inspection costs $30 to $60 on average, depending on the vent location.
 The U.S. Fire Administration and dryer manufacturers advise annual inspections to prevent health and fire risks.